riyadattani/personal-blog/cmd/web/posts/technical-counterpart-to-building-this-blog-from-scratch.md

 <img src="../css/images/building-software.jpg" alt="Building software - agile" />

+The essence here is that each product before the car, in the second row, is _usable_.
+A skateboard, a scooter, a bike and a motorcycle fulfil the purpose of transporting someone from point A to point B and so it is _valuable_ to the user.
+Individual car parts are worthless if they do not assemble a car and transport someone.
+In terms of software, it is worthless _to the user_ to separately build individual parts of the system simply because the user cannot use it.
+To build the _correct_ product for the user, we need to have the ability to adapt the software based on feedback from them.

 > The key to agile is incremental development

+What is the minimal amount of work I can do to deliver value to the user?
 To build the "skateboard" of my site, I used the **Steel thread** concept to figure out where to start.
 A Steel thread is some important, minimal thread of functionality that runs throughout the system.
-What is the minimal amount of work you can do to deliver value to the user of your site?
+I used this approach because it urges you to build the scaffolding of the software end-to-end.
 Here is a sequence diagram of what I defined as my Steel thread:

 <img src="../css/images/sequence-diagram-steel-thread.png" alt="Steel thread diagram" />

-In respect to _my own_ experience of adding blogs to the website, my ultimate goal was to use markdown files to write the blogs that I can simply commit to the Github repository for this site.
-Markdown files are perfect as I can reap the benefits of basic formatting, and I can easily embed videos or images.

-Here are the steps I took to get started:
+### The steps I took to achieve the Steel thread:

 1. The "Hello world" version
     - This is the simplest way to get the show on the road.
 I used this example: https://gobyexample.com/http-servers,